AkhilTrc/totem_empowerment/README.md

 This is an attempt to study how the Exploration by Empowerment Heuristic can be used to characterize the dynamic space of Inventions.

-Follow-up from the [Empowerment contributes to exploration behaviour in a creative video game](https://www.nature.com/articles/s41562-023-01661-2) paper by Brändle et al.
+* Follow-up from the [Empowerment contributes to exploration behaviour in a creative video game](https://www.nature.com/articles/s41562-023-01661-2) paper by Brändle et al.

-And trying to update the research gaps found in the [Not by Transmission Alone](https://royalsocietypublishing.org/doi/epdf/10.1098/rstb.2020.0049) paper  by Perry et al.
+* And trying to update the research gaps found in the [Not by Transmission Alone](https://royalsocietypublishing.org/doi/epdf/10.1098/rstb.2020.0049) paper  by Perry et al.

-## First follow the instructions to install the "fastText" package

 ## Install from Source